wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/create-custom-wpk.rst

     # curl -Lo wazuh-3.0.zip https://github.com/wazuh/wazuh/archive/3.0.zip && unzip wazuh-3.0.zip

-2. Modify the ``wazuh-3.0/etc/preload-vars.conf`` file from downloaded sources to deploy an :doc:`unattended update <../../../installation-guide/unattended-installation>` in the agent.
+2. Modify the ``wazuh-3.0/etc/preload-vars.conf`` file from downloaded sources to deploy an :ref:`unattended update <unattended-installation>` in the agent.
 It has to be uncommented the following lines.

 .. code-block:: console